Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Introduction

-As the number of components in a system increases, the combinatorial action space that arises eventually hinders the use of single-agent DRL algorithms, as the ones mentioned in the previous paragraph.
-Attending to this issue, one of the early Multi-Agent DRL (MADRL) techniques, the Deep Centralized Multi-agent Actor-Critic (DCMAC) algorithm, has been proposed in \cite{andriotis2019lifecycle, andriotis2019managing}, which is a subset of the larger family of actor-critic DRL approaches \cite{wang2016a, degris2012off}.
-DCMAC makes use of the notion of belief-state MDPs, a key concept for developing point-based POMDP algorithms \citep{papakonstantinou2018a}, and therefore operates directly on the posterior probabilities of system states given previous actions and observations \cite{putterman1994a}.
-In \cite{zhou2022reinforcement} DCMAC is used for a transportation network management problem, and in \citep{EM194378890002028} a DCMAC variant is presented, with the inclusion of entropy in the actor loss, named DCMA2C, used for life-cycle management of bridge girder systems.
-The Deep Decentralized Multi-agent Actor-Critic (DDMAC) \cite{andriotis2021deep} is a later variant of DCMAC, where a decentralized independent actor unit represents each component, and their outputs are utilized to build a centralized value function, that is then used to update the actor and critic networks using policy gradient and temporal difference error computations.
-In a recent study \cite{MORATO2023109144}, DDMAC is also used to compute optimum system level I\&M policies, for systems with correlated fatigue deterioration processes among components, and in \cite{andriotis2022optimizing, SaifIcasp14} a new Maintainer-Inspector architecture for sequential actions is presented, based on the DDMAC framework, and is found to be notably efficient for settings with large combinations of available I\&M actions.
+To enable decentralized parameter training, the Deep Decentralized Multi-agent Actor-Critic (DDMAC) is proposed in \cite{andriotis2021deep}, where now a decentralized independent actor unit represents each component, and their outputs are utilized to build a centralized value function, which updates the actor and critic networks using policy gradients and temporal difference error estimates.
+DDMAC is also used to compute optimal system level I\&M policies, for systems with correlated fatigue deterioration processes among components \cite{MORATO2023109144}, and a new Maintainer-Inspector architecture for sequential actions is presented in \cite{andriotis2022optimizing, SaifIcasp14}, based on the DDMAC framework, found to be notably efficient for settings with large combinations of available I\&M actions.
 Beyond DDMAC, alternative multi-agent deep reinforcement learning algorithms have also led to advancements in maintenance policies and cost-effectiveness.
-In \cite{nguyen2022artificial} a MADRL method based on the value decomposition framework of \cite{sunehag2017value} is presented, while \cite{lee2023risk} presents a parallelized multi-agent deep Q-network algorithm for risk-informed lifeline system maintenance.
+In \cite{nguyen2022artificial, nguyen2022weighted, do2024multi} a MADRL method based on the value decomposition framework of \cite{rashid2020weighted} is presented, while \cite{lee2023risk} presents a parallelized multi-agent deep Q-network algorithm for risk-informed lifeline system maintenance.
 The Value-Decomposition Actor-Critic (VDAC) algorithm \cite{su2021value} is employed in \cite{SU2022116323}, for preventive maintenance policies of manufacturing systems, and \cite{wang2016multi} devises multi-agent maintenance strategies for resource-constrained flow line systems.
 Similarly, \cite{rodriguez2022multi} capitalizes on MADRL for predictive maintenance on parallel machines, showcasing substantial performance enhancements.
-Several MADRL approaches for asset management can also be seen in \cite{leroy2023imp}.
+Several MADRL approaches and benchmarks for asset management can also be seen in \cite{leroy2023imp}.